-"alienating" parent, indoctrinating the child against the other, "target," parent.
-Over time, it destroys the bonds of love between the parent and child.
-When successful it is so effective that the children themselves becomes unwitting accomplices, and themselves turn against the target parent.
-The children then further vilify the target parent on their own, even without the further urging of the alienating parent.
-When a child becomes an unwitting ally to the alienating parent, the child is said by some to have become a victim of Parental Alienation ("PA" or "PAS" D. Psychologist Dr. Ira Turkat of the University of Florida College of Medicine, summarizes it this way:
+Parental alienation is the turning of a child against a parent by the other parent.8 It is a form of social and psychological brainwashing and is accomplished by one parent, the "alienating" parent, indoctrinating the child against the other, "target," parent.9 Over time, it destroys the bonds of love between the parent and child.10 When successful, it is so effective that the children themselves become unwitting accomplices and turn against the target parent.11 The children then further vilify the target parent on their own, even without the further urging of the alienating parent.12 When a child becomes an unwitting ally to the alienating parent, the child is said by some to have become a victim of Parental Alienation Syndrome ("PAS").13 Psychologist Dr. Ira Turkat of the University of Florida College of Medicine, summarizes it this way:

 In a nutshell, PAS occurs when one parent campaigns successfully to manipulate his or her children to despise the other parent despite the absence of legitimate reasons for the children to harbor such animosity.
-The effort to poison the relationship between the offspring and the targeted parent may be extensive and at times, relentless.16
+The effort to poison the relationship between the offspring and the targeted parent may be extensive and at times, relentless.14